Skip to content

 Another cause of dysbiosis could be diet.
 It’s not always easy for busy parents to provide five portions of fruit and vegetables daily, but these foods can really enrich the microbiome and enhance gut health.

-Aside from occasional treats, also try to steer clear of sugar.
+Aside from occasional treats, try to steer clear of sugar.
 Unfortunately, bad gut bugs love it as much as we do!
-We recommend swapping to wholegrain pasta or bread, and snacking on homemade cereal bars to lower sugar consumption in quick, easy ways your little ones will hardly notice.
+We recommend swapping to wholegrain pasta or bread and snacking on homemade cereal bars to lower sugar consumption in quick, easy ways your little ones will hardly notice.

 Never fear, probiotics are here!
-One study showed children aged 3-7 who took a daily probiotic had a 25% reduction in risk of illness, compared to those who didn’t take a probiotic.
+A probiotic combination of three strains including Lactobacillus acidophilus Rosell 52 was trialled in children aged 3-7.
+The gold-standard study found the children who took a daily probiotic had a 25% reduction in risk of illness, compared to those who didn’t take a probiotic.
 There was a 40% risk reduction of missing school in the group taking probiotics compared to placebo10.